Reichstag building: Imperial and Weimar Republic eras

 In 1882, another architectural contest was held, with 200 architects participating.
 This time, the winner—the Frankfurt architect Paul Wallot—would actually see his Neo-Baroque project executed.
 The direct model for Wallot's design was Philadelphia's Memorial Hall, the main building of the 1876 Centennial Exhibition.
 Wallot adorned the building's façade with crowns and eagles symbolising imperial strength.
 The building's four corner towers represented the four German kingdoms at unification, Prussia, Bavaria, Saxony and Württemberg, and the heraldic coat of arms of each kingdom, as well as smaller devices representing various German city-states, flanked the main entrance, celebrating the process of unification.
 Some of the Reichstag's decorative sculptures, reliefs, and inscriptions were by sculptor Otto Lessing.

 On 29 June 1884, the foundation stone was finally laid by Wilhelm I, at the east side of the Königsplatz.
 Before construction was completed by Philipp Holzmann A.G. in 1894, Wilhelm I died (in 1888, the Year of Three Emperors).
 His eventual successor, Wilhelm II, took a more jaundiced view of parliamentary democracy than his grandfather.
 The original building was acclaimed for the construction of an original cupola of steel and glass, considered an engineering feat at the time.
 But its mixture of architectural styles drew widespread criticism.

+In front of the Reichstag building, the Bismarck Memorial was erected in 1897-1901.
+It was moved together with the Victory Column in 1938-1939.